identifiers-org/identifiers-org.github.io/_posts/2023-08-17-new-updates-page.md

 This section shows the info for the user on how many resolutions occurred for the previous month.

-A API endpoint was also added to collect this information.
+An API endpoint was also added to collect this information.
 Please visit the [API page](/pages/api) for more information

 ### Faster resolution responses for single resource namespaces